 The parish of St. Anthony considers religious education to be: a process that continues throughout one’s life; a journey toward the holy that the parish can facilitate and nourish; a way to develop the eyes to see and the ears to hear the ways in which God is made known to us.
 The centrality of the liturgy in our Catholic faith, and the call of the Second Vatican Council for the full, active and conscious participation of all in that liturgy, suggests that the entire life of the parish community flows from and returns to the liturgy; the entire life of the parish is, in some form or other, religiously educative.
 A welcoming atmosphere is part and parcel of educating religiously, being congruent with the message of Christian witness and hope, and essential for its call to lead meaningful lives of service and love.

-Registration for the upcoming religious education year will take place on Monday evening, September 12, at 7:30 pm, and on Tuesday morning, September 13, at 10 am.
-Both meetings will be held in the church.
-One parent from each family is expected to attend one of these sessions.
+Registration for the upcoming religious education year will take place on Monday evening, September 5, 2017 at 7:30 pm in the church.
+(This requirement to attend does NOT apply to any parent of a student who will be confirmed this September).
 There is no charge for religious education at St. Anthony’s, but each family is required to commit ten hours of service time over the course of the year to some parish endeavor.